p-r-a-v-i-n/django-rest-framework/docs/api-guide/authentication.md

     WWW-Authenticate: Basic realm="api"

+!!!
+Note
-**Note:** If you use `BasicAuthentication` in production you must ensure that your API is only available over `https`.
+    If you use `BasicAuthentication` in production you must ensure that your API is only available over `https`.
 You should also ensure that your API clients will always re-request the username and password at login, and will never store those details to persistent storage.

 ## TokenAuthentication

 ---

+!!!
+Note
-**Note:** The token authentication provided by Django REST framework is a fairly simple implementation.
+    The token authentication provided by Django REST framework is a fairly simple implementation.

 For an implementation which allows more than one token per user, has some tighter security implementation details, and supports token expiry, please see the [Django REST Knox][django-rest-knox] third party package.